anonymous0111118/De-duplication/README.md

 <img src="https://github.com/anonymous0111118/De-duplication/assets/141200895/2cd5e487-a07c-4a09-b11c-4122258c7616" alt="Case 2" width="500" height="500">

 Let's analyze a more complex example.
-After conducting a thorough **manual analysis**, we have determined that the integer value at the address pointed to by the global pointer *d* (lines 05-08) is assigned as *1*.
+After conducting a thorough **manual analysis**, we have find the failure-relevant semantics are :
+1. the integer value at the address pointed to by the global pointer *d* (lines 05-08) is assigned as *1*.
 After that, when *g* is declared in the 10th line, on -O2 optimization level, the address is wrongly assigned to *g*, resulting in the initial integer value of *g* being *1*.
 This initialization has a subsequent impact on the final output.

 Based on my experience, I will provide you with some tips to better comprehend the heatmap of **attention** change: